Fun things to do around Kahului and nearby attractions around Maui

 Cultural events at the Maui Arts & Cultural Center

 Discover Maui Arts & Cultural Center: Located in Kahului, the Maui Arts & Cultural Center is a hub for performing arts, exhibitions, and cultural events.
-Catch a live performance, attend a festival, or explore the art galleries to experience the vibrant local arts scene.
+This is a great venue to catch a live performance, attend a festival, or explore the art galleries to experience the vibrant local arts scene right at the heart of Kahului.

 Address: 1 Cameron Way, Kahului, HI 96732